Soul food: Slavery

 Chitterlings (also known as chitlins) are cleaned pig intestines; they are cooked in a pot and seasoned.
 This food has been associated with enslaved Black people in the American South; however, eating animal innards (intestines) is practiced in other cultures such as Asia, Europe, and West Africa.
 The Hausa people in West Africa eat chicken intestines.
 Enslaved Africans in the American South continued their traditions of cooking, seasoning, and eating animal innards.
 Enslaved people added extremely hot peppers for additional flavor and spice to their chitlins.
 Cooking chitlins was time consuming; field slaves slow cooked their pig intestines while they were working in the field.
 The parts of the pig that white plantation owners did not eat they gave to the enslaved which they used to season food and prepared one-pot meals, soups, and chitlin dishes.
-Chitterlings are considered a delicacy in other cultures.
+The dish is also considered a delicacy in other cultures.
 Due to the time it takes to clean pig intestines, chitterlings were preserved for special occasions and holidays.
 Some cooks season chitterlings with onions, celery, garlic, salt, pepper, and butter.
 Booker T. Washington wrote that enslaved people ate chitlins during the Christmas season.
 Christmas in Virginia was a time when slaves hired to work on other plantations came home to visit their families at their enslaver's plantations.
 Enslaved families were supplied with food that consisted of chitlins, sausage, and side meats.
 After the American Civil War, cornbread, pigs' feet, hogs' ears, peas, and chitlins were prepared for Booker T. Washington's daughter, Portia Washington Pittman, 87th birthday.